(Photo © Ilya Popenko)

 You choose here which session or sessions you would like to attend.
 Please note that we will send everyone who registered reminders one week ahead of each meeting and you may thus get an email about a meeting that you might not have selected.

-I am also curator of Public Digital Art Fund, a new immersive digital space on a busy intersection of Moscow City.
+I am also curator of Public Digital Art Fund, a new immersive digital space on busy streets of Moscow City.
 It continues the 6-year mission of Moscow Public Art Fund to bring new contemporary art for people in the city streets.
+We started with one main location of Cube and have expanded to 52 screen in Moscow City while collaborating for special events with additional 50 central digital screens across Moscow .